oddbird/oddsite/content/2017/03/06/pattern-making.rst

-similar to arrays, dictionaries, or objects in other languages — a set of ``key: value`` pairs contained in a singe variable.
+similar to arrays, dictionaries, or objects in other languages — a set of ``key: value`` pairs contained in a single variable.

 Converting the brand-colors above might look something like this: